Wednesday, September 30, 2009

 In fact, we don’t know when and how it came into the family.
 The violinmaker who restored it to its former glory, Helmut Pöser at Regensburg, Germany, said it is from Saxony, and was built at the beginning of the 20th century.

-Max Heinrich Groß was born in 1882 and served as a military musician playing the oboe (Hoboist was his official job title).
+Max Heinrich Groß was born in 1882 and served as a military musician until 1918.
+His official job title was hoboist, but this doesn't mean that he played the oboe - in the infantry all musicians were classed as hoboists.
 In 1919 he took up a civilian job in the local council administration of Elberfeld (then a city of 157,000 inhabitants, which in 1929 became part of Wuppertal).
 So I reckon that at this point, missing the professional music-making, he may have started playing the string quartet, of which we know that it was an established habit in the 1920s and 30s (see photo below, dated 1927).
 He may have bought the cello second hand, as it probably dates from before WW1, and it is a nice instrument which he may not have been able to afford brand new.

 Legend -- as I remembered it -- has it that one of the members of his string quartet was a Jew and was deported in 1939 or shortly after, and that our cellist wrapped up his instrument and never touched it again.
 Older family members tell me, though, that Max Heinrich's boss at the city administration admonished him in the mid-1930s already not to spend his free time with Jews, whereupon he sulked and said "If I can't play music with whom I want to play, I won't play at all."
 So we don't really know what happened to the Jewish musician.
 Max Heinrich put the cello on top of the cupboard in the living room at Wuppertal, where it remained until 1961, when his widow died (he had died three years earlier).